How to prevent identity theft in 2019

 You’re entitled to a free credit report once a year from all three major credit reporting bureaus, so you can easily monitor your credit reports by requesting them quarterly.
 You can also pay a token to request it at any time of the year.

 Also, make sure to monitor your financial records, noting every charge.
 Take note of the due dates of your bills.
 Call to investigate if they don’t come in when expected.
+You can also protect yourself with ID theft insurance.

 Photo by Matthew Brodeur